mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   python through wrappers is subject to crashing from type collisions.
   The fundamental problem is that python is relatively cavalier about type while both C/C++ are "strongly typed".
-MongoDB storage of attributes can be treated as dogmatic or agnostic about type depending on that language API used.
+MongoDB storage of attributes can be treated as dogmatic or agnostic about type depending on what language API used.
 In MsPASS all database operations are currently done through python, so Metadata or python dict data can be saved and restored seamlessly with little concern about enforcing the type of an attribute.